Table of contents

 The fundamental difference between a VPN and a proxy server is how they operate differently.
 While a proxy server works on the app level, a VPN covers the entirety of your operating system.
 Confusing?
 Let us explain.

-A proxy could be configured in your network settings so that each application can leverage proxy settings.
-For example, you can set up one proxy for Google Chrome and another for Safari.
+A proxy works on the application level.
+You can set up one proxy for Google Chrome and another for Telegram.
 However, a proxy will only mask the real IP of your browser; it doesn’t stop other background applications from broadcasting your data.

-Meanwhile, a VPN will save you from the headache of infinite configuration.
-It protects your identity at every interaction your system has with the world wide web.
+Meanwhile, a VPN protects the system level.
+It encrypts every interaction your device has with the internet, regardless of which app you are using.
 You can either install a VPN directly on your computer or on your router and enjoy encrypted browsing on all devices connected to the network.
 For instance, using a VPN is the only way to encrypt the data that comes from your smart TV.

 That’s why, if you’re serious about protecting your entire system, opt for a VPN.